Modern slavery statement 2025 / 2026

 Payment Performance Statistics

 - Invoice payment performance statistics are published annually on the Police and Crime Commissioner’s website in line with the statutory requirement.
+We will comply with any new requirements under the Procurement Act legislation that is still evolving.

 Assessing existing suppliers and supply chains